Estimating the convex relaxation of the ideal magnetohydrodynamics equations: Proof of the upper bound

 \begin{remark} We note here that although the above proof can be adapted to use any Schatten norm instead of the nuclear norm, our choice of $U$ is, in a sense, optimal due to the monotonicity of the Schatten norms, with the nuclear norm being the largest.
 Furthermore, the nuclear norm plays a key role in the convex hull of rank-one matrices.
-Since in Lemma \ref{lem:lam1} we are essentially moving along a rank-one perturbation of $M_0(z)$, this further suggests that the natural choice is the nuclear norm. \end{remark}
+Since in Lemma \ref{lem:lam1} we are essentially moving along a rank-one perturbation of $M_0(z)$, this further suggests that the natural choice is the nuclear norm.
+However, it is an open question regarding the possible reduction of the upper bound, whether similar convex functions to $H_\gamma$ above can be considered, namely